letoribo/rationalK/README.md

 ## Login

 When login for the first time, the username is ```admin0@rationalk.ch``` and the password is ```admin0```

+## Openning files directly from rationalK

+You can open word, excel, pdf and many common file format directly without leaving your browser by using our add-on : http://rationalk.ch/downloads/rationalK_uri_addon.msi

 ## Backup and restore